SumonPaul18/kubernetes/k8s-nfs-storage.md

-## How to Use NFS Stoarge with Kubernetes
+## How to Connect NFS Server with Kubernetes

 ### Requirements
 - Ready NFS Server